Class: Mechanical Vibrations (ME 301)

 Goal: To design and conduct an experimental setup that uses concepts from Mechanical Vibrations.

-Custom-made code for Digital Signal Processing
+Custom-programs for Digital Signal Processing

 Unknown source in room identified and verified, with both mechanical and acoustic vibrations